Xe/site/blog/we-have-go-2.markdown

 of either it being written in C or the design around all the tools it was shelling out to, it wasn’t easy to cross compile Go programs.
 If you were building windows programs on a Mac you needed to do a separate install of Go from source with other targets enabled.
-This worked, it wasn’t the default though and eventually the Go compiler rewrite in Go changed this so that Go could cross compile natively with no effort required.
+This worked, but it wasn’t the default and eventually the Go compiler rewrite in Go changed this so that Go could cross compile natively with no extra effort required.

 <xeblog-conv name="Cadey" mood="enby">This has been such an amazingly productive
 part of the Go toolchain that I was shocked that Go didn’t have this out of the